Isko21/Mi-raj/README.md

   <div align="left">

+## Credits
+  * The calculation of the prayer time was done with [adhan-dart](https://github.com/iamriajul/adhan-dart)
+  * The design of the Qur'an was based on [Holy Quran](https://github.com/mhmzdev/the-holy-quran-app) on GitHub

 ## Contributing

   If you'd like to contribute, please take a look at the [PRs](https://github.com/Isko21/Mi-raj/issues?q=is%3Aissue+is%3Aopen+label%3A%22PRs+Welcome%22) label on the issue tracker.
 For new features, please open an issue to discuss it before beginning implementation.